Star Trek: Discovery season 4

-The fourth season of the American television series Star Trek: Discovery follows the crew of the USS Discovery, more than 900 years after the events of Star Trek: The Original Series, as they help rebuild the United Federation of Planets following a cataclysmic event.
-They soon face an unprecedented space anomaly that causes destruction across the galaxy.
+The fourth season of the American television series Star Trek: Discovery follows the crew of the starship Discovery in the 32nd century, more than 900 years after Star Trek: The Original Series, as they help rebuild the United Federation of Planets following a cataclysmic event and face a space anomaly that causes destruction across the galaxy.
 The season was produced by CBS Studios in association with Secret Hideout and Roddenberry Entertainment, with Alex Kurtzman and Michelle Paradise serving as showrunners.

 Sonequa Martin-Green stars as Michael Burnham, captain of the Discovery, along with the returning Doug Jones, Anthony Rapp, Mary Wiseman, Wilson Cruz, Blu del Barrio, David Ajala, and Tig Notaro.
 Active development on the season began by January 2020.
 More time was spent writing than previous seasons due to the COVID-19 pandemic, which inspired the space anomaly that the characters face in the season.
 Burnham's new role as captain is also explored following her promotion at the end of the third season.
 The fourth season was officially announced in October 2020, and filming took place in Toronto, Canada, from November 2020 to August 2021.
 New filming processes were implemented to ensure safety during the pandemic, which caused some production delays.
 A video wall was constructed to allow for filming in front of real-time computer-generated backgrounds.

 The season premiered on the streaming service Paramount+ on November 18, 2021, and the first seven episodes were released through December 30.
 The remaining six episodes were released from February 10 to March 17, 2022.
 The season's international release on Netflix was cancelled days before the premiere to allow a 2022 debut on Paramount+ for most countries; after fan backlash, the series was made available early in some countries through Pluto TV or digital purchase.
 The season was estimated to have high viewership and audience demand, and received positive reviews as well as several awards and nominations.
 A fifth season was ordered in January 2022.